 These aren’t ordinary sandwich recipes that you can decide to make on a whim.
 No, these extraordinary sandwiches are the best sandwiches you must try before you die, therefore they will take a bit of preparation and intent if you plan on making them correctly.
 These are sandwiches that may very well change your life!
 And from that moment on, you will have a sandwich you can call your very own and name it after yourself and serve to friends and family and get praised for your ultimate sandwich and bask in the praise as the ask you for the recipe.
 But, alas it is a secret sandwich recipe and must remain a secret.
 Just don’t tell anyone how easy Air Fryer chicken breast is to prepare.
 Shhh.
 It’s a secret.

 Okay, okay, maybe it won’t change your life, but a sandwich can make your life a whole lot better if it is good.
+That’s why people love to go find sandwich shops near me and get their perfect bite.
 And these are some of these sandwich recipes you can find.

 Some of these do take a little work to make but your patience will be rewarded.
 So, to help with the task of getting all these sandwiches made, I have broken them down into months.
 You only need to make one a month to have tried the 12 best sandwiches you can eat in a year. so, take a look at the calendar and scroll down to that month and make your sandwich of the month.
 I would love to see any creations you can come up with.
 So send in pics to be added to this page.